frc604/FRC-2011/README.md

 > The robot formerly known as "Crush".

-This is [FRC Team 604](http://604robotics.com/)'s 2010 robot code, rewritten from LabVIEW into C++ with the WPILib framework.
+This is [FIRST Team 604](http://604robotics.com/)'s 2010 robot code, rewritten from LabVIEW into C++ with the WPILib framework.

 ### "Special" Features